Your most asked questions of all were about LIttle Buddy, so…. People let me tell you ‘bout my best friend:

 We get to see each other often because we live close, but we don’t see each other every day.
 I go a little crazy whenever Little Buddy comes over, I just can’t help myself.
 He goes a little crazy too, so it’s all good.
 Seeing the two of us together always makes Mom and Dad (Little Buddy’s foster grandparents) smile.
 They adore that kid as much as I do.

 I can’t imagine life without Little Buddy.
 But guess what… I don’t have to!!
-My sis and her hubs are in the process of adopting him.
+My sis and her hubs adopted him!!
 My tail won’t stop wagging because I know that he will be in our family forever.
-We don’t know yet when the adoption will be final, but oh, what a party we’re gonna have when that day comes. 🎉
+His adoption was finalized in December of 2018 -He was our BEST Christmas gift ever.

 A lot of you asked for camera info, so today, I’ll focus on that. 😉📷